geerlingguy/drupalci-sonar-jenkins/README.md

-# Jenkins and SonarQube Drupal CI and Static Code Analysis VMs
+# Jenkins and SonarQube Drupal CI and Static Code Analysis

 TODO: Insert screenshot.

 This Vagrant configuration (with Ansible for provisioning) will install Jenkins, PHP, SonarQube, and Drupal CI profiles for code analysis (along with a bunch of other required software).

+How is this helpful?
+It's easy to track things like code complexity, lines of code, comment percentage, coding standards compliance, and test coverage over time.
+Code quality helps make Drupal more maintainable, especially as the project continues to grow!

 View a live demo at [drupalci.midwesternmac.com](http://drupalci.midwesternmac.com/).

-## TODO

-  - Convert from using PEAR to Composer (some work done, but things are not all working).
-  - Upgrade to Sonar 4.x (currently on hold because PHP 2.1 plugin doesn't allow custom sniffs).

 ## Quick Start Guide